Code-Institute-Submissions/Code-Institute-Milestone-1-User-Centric-Frontend/README.md

 # Dublin Guide project
-This project is built for [Code Institute](https://codeinstitute.net/) as a first milestone project called _User Centric Frontend Development Milestone Project._
+This project is built for [Code Institute](https://codeinstitute.net/) as part of _Full Stack Development Diploma course_

+## Purpose
+This project is for all people who want to visit Dublin and do not know what they should visit.
+This Dublin Guide help them with their visiting plan.

 ## UX